 Next you need to add in the bananas and sour cream and mix well.
 Then you’ll finish by mixing in all of the remaining dry ingredients.

-Once every is all mixed together pour the mixture into a greased bread pan.
+Once every is all mixed together pour the mixture into a greased bread pan (I use this one).
 Then bake at 350 for one hour and fifteen minutes.
 Then turn off the oven and leave the bread in there for one more hour.

 - 1 Cup Mashed Bananas